selfup/scnnr/README.md

             a comma delimted list of file extensions to scan -k string
         REQUIRED
-            a comma delimted list of keywords to search for in a file -r    OPTIONAL
+                a comma delimted list of keywords to search for in a file -n    OPTIONAL
+            wether to search for keywords or not defaults to false
+                  if true - files will not be scanned - all paths will be returned truthy values are: 1, t, T, true, True, TRUE flasey values are: 0, f, F, false, False, FALSE -r    OPTIONAL
             wether to use the regex engine or not defaults to false and will not use the regex engine for scans unless set to a truthy value truthy values are: 1, t, T, true, True, TRUE flasey values are: 0, f, F, false, False, FALSE

-ERROR - scannr has required arguments - please read above output - exiting..
 ```

 ## Regex